Back to Peafowl Articles

 Aureomycin soluble powder.
 Chlortetracycline.
 Treats respiratory diseases and Infectious Synovitis.

-Peafowl over 1 year: Mix 2 measuring teaspoons/gallon of drinking water.
-Give for 7 to 14 days.
+Peafowl over 1 year: Mix 2 measuring teaspoons/gal. drinking water.
+Medicate 7 to 14 days.

-Peachicks over 6 months: Mix 1 to 2 teaspoons/gallon of drinking water.
-Give for 7 to 14 days.
+Peachicks over 6 months: Mix 1 to 2 teaspoons/gal. drinking water.
+Medicate 7 to 14 days.

-Peachicks under 6 months: Mix ½ to 1 teaspoon/gallon of drinking water.
-Give for 7 to 14 days.
+Peachicks under 6 months: Mix ½ to 1 teaspoon/gal. drinking water.
+Medicate 7 to 14 days.

 Other useful products: